valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

     * `l` -- The argument is a `long long` integer.
     * `s` -- The argument is a RedisModuleString.
     * `v` -- The argument(s) is a vector of RedisModuleString.
-    * `!` -- Sends the Redis command and its arguments to replicas and AOF.
+    * `!` -- Sends the Valkey command and its arguments to replicas and AOF.
     * `A` -- Suppress AOF propagation, send only to replicas (requires `!`).
     * `R` -- Suppress replicas propagation, send only to AOF (requires `!`).
     * `3` -- Return a RESP3 reply.
 This will change the command reply.